pantheon-systems/documentation/source/content/guides/new-relic/05-debug-mysql-new-relic.md

 1. Use the information from the New Relic trace to find the full query in the slow log.
 Tips:

     - Choose a distinctive part of the query.
-In this case I used `grep -c users_comment.uis AS users_comment_uid` to get a count of the number of times that field has been included in the slow log.
+The example here uses `grep -c users_comment.uis AS users_comment_uid` to get the number of times that field has been included in the slow log.

     - If the log is small enough (or if you have enough RAM), you can load it into your favorite text editor or IDE instead.